michaelbZA/my-website/content/posts/fc-series/04-lean-financial-reporting-executive-dashboard.md

 By embracing these principles, financial controllers can escape the reporting treadmill and position finance as a true source of decision support.

-In our next post, we'll explore how to move beyond traditional budgeting to implement rolling forecasts that increase organizational agility and improve resource allocation.
+In our next post, we'll explore how to move beyond traditional budgeting to implement rolling forecasts that increase organisational agility and improve resource allocation.

 ## References